jehandzlik/Manatee/README.md

 ### ADDITIONAL COMMENTS

-- Input data should be trimmed for adapters and barcodes.
-Too short reads and reads with low sequencing quality should be discarded from the input.
+- Input data should be trimmed for adapters and barcodes before running Manatee.
+Too short reads and reads with low sequencing quality should be discarded from the input as well.
 - Example of annotation file in GTF format compatible with Manatee is included in the 'annotation' branch.